-2. How is Santiago a hero in Ernest Hemingway's The Old Man and the Sea?

-3. What does the marlin symbolize in The Old Man and the Sea?
+۷. How is Santiago a nero in Ernest Henningway's The Old Main and the Sea?
+2 What does the marlin symbolize in The Old Man and the Sea?
+3. what does the marmi symbolize in The Old Man and the Sea?
 4. What is the significance of the title in Hemingway's The Old Man and the Sea?

-• For eighty-four days, Santiago, the protagonist of the novel who is an aged Cuban fisherman goes out to sea and returns empty-handed.
-The 85th day changes everything as Santiago fights with the forces of nature and with the shortcomings brought on by his old age in search of the great catch.

-• The novella is truly universal in its consideration of the plight of an old man struggling against age, poverty, loneliness, and mortality to maintain his identity and dignity, re-establish his reputation in the community

-• The novella is an allegory portraying man's capacity to withstand and transcend hardship of time and circumstance for the universal struggle for survival.

-• There is symbolic significance in the novel.
+- For eighty-four days, Santiago, the protagonist of the novel who is an aged Cuban fisherman goes out to sea and returns empty-handed.
+The 85th day changes everything as Santiago fights with the forces of nature and with the shortcomings brought on by his old age in search of the great catch. - The novella is truly universal in its consideration of the plight of an old man struggling against age, poverty, loneliness, and mortality to maintain his identity and dignity, re-establish his reputation in the community - The novella is an allegory portraying man's capacity to withstand and transcend hardship of time and circumstance for the universal struggle for survival. - There is symbolic significance in the novel.
 Marlin symbolizes the majesty of nature, the mast of the old man's skiff is an allusion to the Christian cross, which symbolizes pain and suffering for a greater good.
-While Joe DiMaggio symbolizes perseverance, persistence and skill, Manolin symbolizes hope and the future.

-• The lions are a recurring motif in the novella which are a connection to youth and virility.
+While Joe DiMaggio symbolizes perseverance, persistence and skill, Manolin symbolizes hope and the future. - The lions are a recurring motif in the novella which are a connection to youth and virility.
 Santiago's scarred hands also represent his willingness to endure pain and suffering.

-- Baker, Carlos.
+- 1. Baker, Carlos.
 Hemingway: The Writer as Artist (4th ed.).
 Princeton University Press.
 1972. - 2.
 Bryfonski, Dedrai.
 Death in Ernest Hemingway's The Old Man and the Sea.
 Greenhaven, 2014 - 3.
 Jobes, Katharine T., ed.
 Twentieth Century Interpretations of The Old Man and the Sea.
 Englewood Cliffs, New Jersey: Prentice Hall.
 1968. - 4.
 Mellow, James R. Hemingway: A Life Without Consequences.
 New York: Houghton Mifflin.
 1992.

-5.8 QUESTIONS FOR PRACTICE
+5.8 OUESTIONS FOR PRACTICE

-1. What significance do the lions on the beach or Joe DiMaggio have for the old man?

-2. Draw a character sketch of Santiago.

-3. "A man can be destroyed but not defeated," says the old man after the first shark attack.
+- 1. What significance do the lions on the beach or Joe DiMaggio have for the old man? - 2.
+Draw a character sketch of Santiago. - 3.
+"A man can be destroyed but not defeated," says the old man after the first shark attack.
 At the end of the story, is the old man defeated?
 Why or why not?